 Marine Special Operations Team (MSOT)

-The Marine Forces Special Operations Command is based at Camp Lejeune, North Carolina, and is split into three subordinate commands.
+The Marine Forces Special Operations Command is headquartered at Camp Lejeune, North Carolina and is separated into three distinct commands.

 The Marine Forces Special Operations Command appears to be a multi-talented unit, blending the capabilities of the Green Berets, Rangers, SEALs, and Marine Force Reconnaissance.
 It draws its candidates from Marines with 3-4 years of experience.
 The majority of the candidates have already been deployed and have had combat experience.
 The majority of the Critical Skills Operators have experienced Marines who have previously served in Infantry battalions, Recon and Force Recon units.
 Initially, all Critical Skills Operators came from Force Recon units.

 To join Marine Raiders, the United States Marine Corps special operations component, it is recommended to first become a Marine and gain proficiency in your Military Occupational Specialty (MOS).
 While Marine Raiders draws heavily from infantry, it is not exclusively limited to this field.
 It is advisable to fully understand and excel in your current job before attempting to join Marine Raiders.
 The optimal time to apply is likely during the halfway point of your second enlistment.